-Facebook has no plans to charge users.
+Facebook and Twitter have no plans to charge users.

 The first major “outbreak” of this rumor occurred back in 2012, when a graphic circulated stating there would be a three-tiered subscription service offered for access to Facebook – but it claimed that any users who shared the graphic would not be charged.
 Despite heavy sharing of this graphic, it turned out to be a hoax.
 Many readers even seemed to know that the rumor was incorrect, yet shared the graphic “just in case.”

 In 2014, the “Facebook charging” rumor resurfaced when a fake news website published an article that Facebook would begin charging $2.99 a month beginning November 1.
 In late 2014, another version began circulating which also claimed Twitter would begin charging.
 That is also false (see below)

 Below are the 2012 and 2014 variants in more detail.

 In early 2012, there was speculation from sources like CNET that Facebook may begin offering paid services, such as highlighted status updates, as was tested in New Zealand in a program called “Pay to Promote.”
 That feature was never implemented for users, but a variation was introduced for Facebook brand pages.
 It was intended to be a paid add-on feature rather than a blanket fee for all users as the rumors suggested.
 This high-profile speculation, perhaps fueled in part by the tests in New Zealand, came just ahead of the Facebook stock offering in May 2012.
 Some observers were of the opinion that Facebook may have considered more creative ways to generate revenue in the months just after the stock went public.

 In early 2012, tabloid rag Weekly World News posted an alarmist article about Facebook charging fees.
 It was a fictional story, but it was heavily shared by irate or concerned Facebook users.